mrotaru/mrotaru.co.uk-data/blog/javascript-private-properties/index.md

 ## Summary

 Native language support for private properties is widespread, but not for private methods.
-Polyfills can be used to add support for both, at the cost of slightly higher memory consumption and decreased performance.
-If "true" privacy is desired, using not-yet-standard syntax in conjunction with the appropriate `babel` plugins is a solid option.
+Polyfills can be used to add support for both, and with nearing standardization, using language-level privacy features (in conjunction with the appropriate polyfills) does look like the optimal choice when "strong" privacy is desired.
+The impact on performance and memory consumption should be measured, as it can be significant.

-Opting for one of the "soft" privacy approaches remains a valid choice; which one to choose depends on the trade-offs that are acceptable in each situation.
-Generally, the approach described in the "Symbols" section strikes a nice balance and is a safe default - assuming an ES6 environment.
+Implementing approaches like `WeakMaps` or closures "by hand" generally doesn't make a lot of sense because of the added noise and complexity - using the native syntax is preferable, and letting the polyfills handle the implementation details.

+When "strong" privacy is not a requirement, it is perfectly reasonable to employ one of the "weak" privacy approaches - like prefixing private members with underscores, or storing them on `Symbol` keys.